Commemorate World Refugee Day 2016

 Our state’s Refugee Services Program, part of the Florida Department of Children and Families (DCF), also does tremendous work to help people affected by war, torture, or human rights violations.

-What can we do to help?
-How can we participate in World Refugee Day?
+How can you participate in World Refugee Day?